Home

 Brette's Answer: You could talk to another attorney and inquire about an appeal.
 There's not really a lot of hope for it though, since an appeal doesn't examine questions of fact, only questions of law (whether the court decided correctly).
 You could also report your attorney to the state grievance committee, although I would say there probably isn't a lot of hope there either since it is going to be your word against his.

 To all the women reading this, let this be a lesson to you.
-If you don't agree with what your attorney is doing, make your objections know.
+If you don't agree with what your attorney is doing, make your objections known.
 Don't be pushed into a settlement you don't agree with.
 Once you go through with the divorce, you're stuck with it.
 If you don't like what your attorney is doing, get another lawyer.
-However, remember that no one gets everything they want in a divorce, and most of the time, the attorneys do the best they can. » Return to top
+However, remember that no one gets everything they want in a divorce, and most of the time, the attorneys do the best they can.

 Gayle's Question: My attorney filed for my divorce before a property division settlement was agreed upon between me and my ex.
-My lawyer finalized my divorce, but did so without consulting me about settlement agreements.
+My lawyer finalized my divorce without including the settlement agreement.
 Was this legal?
-Now it has been over two years and I have received no property settlement whatsoever.
-It seems my lawyer has lost interest and gives me no reasonable explanation.
 Can I undo my divorce and start over with settlement to be included?

 Brette's Answer: This sounds like malpractice to me, based on your description.
-Unfortunately, the answer is going to be finding another lawyer you can help you.
+Unfortunately, the answer is going to be finding another lawyer who can help you.

 Toni's Question: I retained an attorney for a divorce, but he kept charging me for everything and the cost kept going up.
-I am on a fixed budget and he knows that.
-I told him that my husband and I had worked out a settlement and we were both satisfied, but my lawyer wouldn't sign it.
-I fired him and asked for my file back and he said no. My husband and I set a court date with the Judgment that has been signed by both of us and I again asked for my file back and he said he was going to show up and tell the judge that he didn't' agree with the settlement.
+I told him my husband and I had worked out a settlement and we were both satisfied, but my lawyer wouldn't sign it.
+I fired him and asked for my file back and he said no. My husband and I set a court date with the Judgment that has been signed by both of us and I again asked for my file back and he said he was going to show up and tell the judge that he didn't agree with the settlement.
 Can he do that?

 Related Articles: